 Here is a selection of some of the best places to live in Granada – both the city and the province.

-Where to live in Granada city
+Where to live in Granada City

-The Albaicin is located near the Alhambra and is one of the city’s most vibrant neighbourhoods.
+The Albaicin is located near the Alhambra and is one of the city’s most vibrant neighborhoods.
 It boasts some of the most obvious Arabic design elements in the city and so is one of the areas most frequently visited by tourists.

-The Norte is a collection of newly developed neighbourhoods in the north of the city.
+The Norte is a collection of newly developed neighborhoods in the north of the city.
 Due to their age, they don’t have the same typical feel as other, older areas in the city.
 So, if you want to immerse yourself in Granadan culture, they might not be for you.
 However, if you want a straightforward property with no stress, the Norte is ideal.

 Towns around Granada

 Pampaneira is about an hour’s drive south of the city of Granada but is a great choice if you want a truly authentic Spanish home.
 It’s famous for its whitewashed, flat-roof houses and tradition of ceramics and textiles.

 Nivar is a 20-minute drive from Granada up in the Sierra Nevada Mountains.
 The town is known for its paragliding facilities and hiking routes, so it is a good choice for those who want an outdoor lifestyle.
 It’s relatively small and self-contained and is surrounded by rolling hills.

 Alhama is famous for its thermal springs, which have been in use since the Roman occupation.
 The town is based in the Alhama Natural Park and is home to various archaeological sites.
 Therefore, it would be ideal for anyone with an interest in history and heritage.